 How to submit to the Journal of Peer Production

 JoPP will be published twice a year.
 All scientific contributions will be peer reviewed.
-Submissions should be made to the editors though our contact form.

 Once papers have been accepted, it is the author’s responsibility to format them in accordance with our specifications.

 For themed special issues, please refer to the Call For Papers and submit directly to the special issue editors.

 For submissions which do not fit into a special issue theme, please submit to the Varia editor, Peter Troxler, by posting to the (not publicly archived) editorial team mailing list: jopp [dash] editorial [at] lists [dot] ourproject [dot] org